This is a sponsored article on behalf of Seed. All opinions are my own.

 How The Microbiome Affects The Body

-The microbiome performs many vital functions that have a direct bearing on overall health.
+The microbiome performs many vital functions that directly bear overall health.
 From functioning in the gut and digestive tract to influencing the brain, these powerful microorganisms have far-reaching effects on many systems in your body.
-Here, we’ll discuss a few main areas of the body that are most impacted by the microbiome.
+Here, weβll discuss a few main body areas that are most impacted by the microbiome.

-1. The Digestive Tract And Metabolism: As the microbiome resides mostly in the gut, many of its functions are related to breaking down food and nutrients.
-Bacteria help to break down food and produce many different vitamins and essential amino acids.
-The food is then better able to be absorbed and used by the body for energy and to support microbes.
+- The Digestive Tract And Metabolism:Β Microbes live primarily in the gut, where they help break down food and nutrients.
+Many of their jobs are related to this.
+Bacteria help break down food and produce many different vitamins and essential amino acids.
+The food is then better able to be absorbed and used by the body for energy and support microbes.

-2. The Immune System: The goal is to have the good bacteria outnumber the bad, such as harmful pathogens.
-By signaling the immune system using specific receptors, these good bacteria contribute to the releasing of white blood cells, cytokines, and protective peptides that protect the body from invaders.
+- The Immune System:Β The goal is to have the good bacteria outnumber the bad, such as harmful pathogens.
+By signaling the immune system using specific receptors, these good bacteria contribute to releasing white blood cells, cytokines, and protective peptides that protect the body from invaders.

-3. The Gut-Brain Axis: The microbiome communicates with the brain through neural, hormonal, and immunological signals stretching between the two.
-This communication can flow both ways, allowing the brain to send messages to the gut as well.
-While research continues to explore this connection, a correlation between stress and brain function with the microbiome has been shown.
-This means that mental and emotional health can be affected by the state of the microbiome.
+- The Gut-Brain Axis:Β Neural, hormonal, and immunological signals connect the brain and the microbiome.
+They spread out between them, and they communicate with each other.
+This communication can flow both ways, allowing the brain to send messages to the gut.
+While research explores this connection, a correlation between stress and brain function with the microbiome has been shown.
+It means that mental and emotional health can be affected by the state of the microbiome.
 (3)

 What Can Damage The Microbiome?

 Maintaining a healthy balance of bacteria is essential for the body to function correctly.
 When good and bad bacteria are out of balance, the microbiome can become damaged.
-This affects many other areas of the body and can lead to a variety of problems.
+It affects many other body areas and can lead to various problems.

-1. Diet: From the time a person is born, their diet influences the microbiome.
-Whether they were breastfed or formula-fed, different bacterial species in the gut can be dominant.
+- Diet:Β From the time a person is born, their diet influences the microbiome.
+Whether breastfed or formula-fed, different bacterial species in the gut can be dominant.
 Research shows that an infant diet of human milk can create a more stable microbiome and stronger immune system.
 As the diet develops, eating processed foods lacking in nutrients (such as in the typical Western diet) can alter the microbiome and support the growth of bad microorganisms.

-2. Antibiotics: While using antibiotics is sometimes necessary to fight infection, they can cause the death of good bacteria and overgrowth of harmful bacteria.
-If not treated, this imbalance can result in poor health and can affect immune system function.
+- Antibiotics:Β While antibiotics are sometimes necessary to fight infection, they can cause the death of good bacteria and the overgrowth of harmful bacteria.
+If not treated, this imbalance can result in poor health and affect the immune system function.
 (4)

-3. Over-consumption Of Sugar: The typical Western diet includes plenty of added sugar.
-This can negatively affect the microbiome, increasing inflammation, and weakening the gut lining.
-This can lead to obesity and other metabolic syndromes.
+- Over-consumption Of Sugar:Β The typical Western diet includes plenty of added sugar.
+It can negatively affect the microbiome, increasing inflammation and weakening the gut lining.
+It can lead to obesity and other metabolic syndromes.
 (5)

 Supporting Your Microbiome

-Considering how much the gut microbiome affects the entire body, keeping it healthy should be a priority.
-There are many ways to easily support your microbiome, all of which can have a positive effect on overall health and keep your gut functioning optimally.
+Keeping it healthy should be prioritized, considering how much the gut microbiome affects the entire body.
+There are many ways to support your microbiome easily, all of which can positively affect overall health and keep your gut functioning optimally.

-1. A Diverse Diet Of Fruits & Vegetables: Studies show that incorporating plenty of fruits and vegetables in your diet (of different varieties) can positively affect microbiome diversity and inhibit the growth of bad bacteria.
-The fiber that plants contain feeds good bacteria and acts as a powerful prebiotic.
+- Diverse Diet Of Fruits and Vegetables:Β People who eat a lot of fruits and vegetables (of different kinds) can have a more diverse microbiome and keep bad bacteria from growing.
+The fiber plants contain feed good bacteria and act as a powerful prebiotic.
 (6)

-2. Prebiotics: Certain prebiotics are the food of microorganisms, which are fermented and digested by them to stimulate growth and activity.
-These are not digestible by humans and are usually made of some type of fiber.
+- Prebiotics:Β Certain prebiotics are the food of microorganisms, which are fermented and digested by them to stimulate growth and activity.
+These are not digestible by humans and are usually made of some fiber.
 Taking a prebiotic, or eating prebiotic foods, can allow good bacteria to flourish.
 (7)

-3. Probiotics: Probiotics are living microorganisms that are meant to support the microbiome.
-They can contain different strains of good microorganisms and can have different effects on the gut and body.
-They’re usually taken in capsule form, though fermented foods can sometimes be considered probiotic as they may contain naturally occurring bacteria.
+- Probiotics:Β Probiotics are living microorganisms that are meant to support the microbiome.
+They can contain different strains of good microorganisms and have different effects on the gut and body.
+Theyβre usually taken in capsule form, though fermented foods can sometimes be considered probiotics.
+They may contain naturally occurring bacteria.
 (7)

-4. Synbiotics: Synbiotics include both pre and probiotics in the same capsule.
-Seed’s Daily Synbiotic, for example, is contained in a 2-in-1 nested capsule containing clinically and scientifically-studied bacterial strains.
+- Synbiotics:Β Synbiotics include pre and probiotics in the same capsule.Β Seedβs Daily Synbiotic, for example, is contained in a 2-in-1 nested capsule containing clinically and scientifically-studied bacterial strains.
 The capsule design also ensures that the probiotics are delivered to the gut without being killed by stomach acid.
-The probiotics can get to work in supporting your microbiome, which can then support overall body health.
+The probiotics can get work in supporting your microbiome, which can then support overall body health.Β Β

 Sources: